a-type/studs/docs/API.md

 A Provider component that sets variant information in the context.
 Children of this component which are connected via `connectVariants` will receive the defined variant(s) as a prop, `variants`.

+If multiple `VariantProviders` are present at different levels in the tree, the provided variants will be merged, with values of lower variants overriding higher ones where applicable.

 `VariantProvider` also supports the `compose` boolean prop.
-If `compose` is set to `true`, the `VariantProvider` will add its variants to the current context variant list instead of overwriting them.
-This is primarily designed for components which are used within other components in a component library.
-If you have a small variant icon nestd within an accordion, for instance, you may want to use the `compose` form of `VariantProvider`, so that if your user decides to apply a variant to the accordion, the icon will receive the applied variant in addition to its small variant, instead of the small variant overriding the user-supplied one.
+If `compose` is set to `false`, the `VariantProvider` will reset the provided variants to only supply those which are specified to this particular provider.
+This is useful for wrapping children within your components to prevent variant state from 'trickling down', if desired.
+For instance, if you have an `Accordion` component which supports a `small` variant, you may want to reset the variants before rendering the children, or all content will also be `small`.
+However, if that's the kind of interaction you want in your library, you may forego resetting the variants.

+You can also use `compose = false` to reset to a variant state besides `default` by supplying the variants you want to use.

+See the `DefaultVariant` export for a convenient way to reset variants in the tree.

-### `asVariant(variant: String|Array)`
+### `asVariant(variant: String|Array, compose: Boolean = true)`

 ```javascript static
 import { asVariant } from 'studs';